MrSkiddy47/CompleteSuicideManual-2/pages/chapter_1.en.md

 His suicide can really be said to be an "experiment."
 Regarding leaving a record, he wrote: "To die without leaving anything behind can easily be misunderstood as the result of melancholy that is often the case at my age.
 I do not want to be misunderstood in any way, so I am here calmly Leave me to look carefully at my own evidence."
 However, we have no idea of ​​his motive for committing suicide, so we can only think that he died "to try out how he would feel when he died."

-No matter what, the record I wrote while holding the pen until I was about to lose consciousness is extremely precious.
-After the last "five minutes", I should probably write "Then it's time to fall asleep."
+No matter what, the record he wrote while holding the pen until he was about to lose consciousness is extremely precious.
+After the last "five minutes", he should probably write "Then it's time to fall asleep."

 In addition, as an example of taking bromovalerylurea, a 22-year-old woman who swallowed 50 tablets of five kinds of drugs containing bromovalerylurea, was found and treated twelve hours after taking it, and continued in a semi-asleep state.
 Ten days later, she died of heart failure and complicated nephritis.